ronbodnar/twitch-raffle/README.md

 Requirements
 ------------
-As this program was built using Java, JRE 7 (Java Runtime Enviornment) or later is required.
+As this program was built using Java, JRE 7 (Java Runtime Environment) or later is required.
+[Download Java](https://www.java.com/en/download/)

-	You can download Java here: https://www.java.com/en/download/

 Running Twitch Raffle